Maye first came to Wellspring when she was nine years old and on summer vacation. It was 1987.

 “Going to Loretto allowed me to focus on my education in a safe environment,” Maye said.

 Maye received her bachelor’s degree from University of California, Santa Barbara, and her master’s degree from Columbia University.
-Between college and graduate school, she took ten years off to work in Washington D.C, work abroad and care for her younger sister who has special needs.
+Between college and graduate school, she took ten years off to work in Washington D.C, to work abroad and to care for her younger sister who has special needs.

 From an early age, Maye knew that she wanted to do international aid work.

 “It has always been a pretty steady journey and I’ve always known that this is what I wanted to do and that this is what I needed to do,” she said.
 “My goals were always in the back of my mind, but I also strive to maintain a sense of adaptability and flexibility with whatever life throws my way.
 That adaptability has been really important with my work.
 In disaster management, you have to be flexible and adaptable and fluid in your ability to pack up your bags and go somewhere in two to three days notice.
 I’ve gotten to the point where I don’t make long-term plans.
 I’m doing well even if I am planning a month out — you learn to live in the moment and to focus on embracing what you have in front of you.”